naver/billboard.js/README.md

 ## Download and Installation

-Download dist files from repo directly or install it via npm.
+Download dist files from the repo directly or install it via npm.

 ### For development (Uncompressed)